Stivvo/ubiquitous-chat/README.md

 You can create more Client windows with the same Login window or run a different Login window for each Client

+After a restarting or closing the server, the already spawned client windows will become unusable.